slbailey/Retrovue/docs/domain/SchedulePlan.md

 ## Scheduling Model

 - **Single source of scheduling logic**: SchedulePlan is the single source of scheduling logic for channel programming
-- **Zones + Patterns model**: Each plan defines one or more Zones (time windows) and Patterns (ordered lists of Programs) for each Zone
+- **Zones + SchedulableAssets model**: Each plan defines one or more Zones (time windows) that hold SchedulableAssets (Programs, Assets, VirtualAssets, SyntheticAssets) directly
 - **Grid alignment**: All scheduling snaps to the Channel's Grid boundaries (`grid_block_minutes`, `block_start_offsets_minutes`, `programming_day_start`)
-- **Pattern repeating**: Patterns have no durations — the plan engine repeats the pattern over the Zone until the Zone is full
-- **Programs are catalog entries**: Programs in Patterns are schedulable entities (series, movies, blocks, composites) without durations
-- **Episode resolution**: Episodes are resolved automatically at ScheduleDay time based on rotation policy (`sequential`, `random`, or `lru`)
+- **Programs are SchedulableAssets**: Programs are SchedulableAssets with asset_chain (linked list of SchedulableAssets) and play_mode (random, sequential, manual)
+- **Playlist resolution**: Programs resolve at playlist generation to concrete files via linked chain expansion and pool selection
 - **Channel-bound**: Plans are channel-bound and span repeating or one-time timeframes
 - **Layering and overrides**: Plans are layered by priority and can be overridden (e.g., weekday vs. holiday), with more specific layers overriding generic ones
-- **Content selection**: Content selection can include regular assets or VirtualAssets
+- **Content selection**: Content selection can include Programs, Assets, VirtualAssets, or SyntheticAssets
 - **Timeless but date-bound**: Plans are timeless (reusable patterns) but bound by effective date ranges
 - **Archival**: Superseded plans are archived (`is_active=false`) rather than deleted
-- **Flows to ScheduleDay**: Plan-based scheduling flows into ScheduleDay. **EPG horizon:** ScheduleDays are resolved 2-3 days in advance for EPG purposes. **Playlog horizon:** PlaylogEvents are continuously extended ~3-4 hours ahead of real time.
-ScheduleDay is the primary expansion point for Programs → episodes and VirtualAssets → assets
+- **Flows to ScheduleDay**: Plan-based scheduling flows into ScheduleDay. **EPG horizon:** ScheduleDays are resolved 3-4 days in advance for EPG purposes. **Playlist horizon:** Playlists are continuously extended ~few hours ahead of real time.
+Playlist generation is where Programs expand their asset chains and VirtualAssets expand to physical Assets
 - **Self-contained**: Plans are self-contained and directly define channel programming
-- **Operator control**: Operators choose what to place in Zones and Patterns, but may request system suggestions
+- **Operator control**: Operators choose what SchedulableAssets to place in Zones, but may request system suggestions
 - **Validation**: Dry run and validation features should be supported to visualize gaps or rule violations

 ## Lifecycle and Referential Integrity